praneeth622/CodeRed/readme.md

-This is vit hackathon Project
+This is Vit hackathon Project
+//College Fest Management Website